max-van-leeuwen/SnapLensStudio-CodeSnippets/LSQuickScripts/README.md

 getAllAnimateProperty() : AnimateProperty array
-	Get a list of all instances created using 'AnimateProperty'.
-Useful, for example, when you want to stop all instances running in your lens.
+	Get a list of all AnimateProperty instances.
+Useful when you want to forcibly stop all instances running in your lens at once, without keeping track of them.

+-

+autoAnimate(
+			obj [SceneObject or Component.Image]
+			duration [Number] (default 0.7 if SceneObject, 0.5 if Image Component) delay [Number] (default 0)
+			isInAnim [bool] (default true)
+			easeFunction (EaseFunction, default EaseFunctions.Cubic.Out/In) ) : null
+	A smooth appear/disappear animation, automatically picking the best way to do it based on given object.
+	Works with ScreenTransforms and with regular Transforms, and if an Image Component is given it will try to fade its alpha!
+	Doesn't return anything, enables SceneObject on start (or disables on end if !isInAnim).

+		Example
+			autoAnimate(script.obj) 									// simply enables and scales-in this SceneObject autoAnimate(script.obj, .5, 1, false) 						// scale-out this SceneObject after 1 second, with a duration of 0.5s.
+			autoAnimate(script.image, null, null, false) 				// fade-out this Image component with default settings

 -

 degToRad(degrees [Number/vec3]) : number/vec3